 Find out more about the College's art collection and exhibitions:

-No particular subjects at A Level / IB Higher Level are required for the History of Art course, but your subjects should be primarily academic.
+No particular subjects at A Level / IB Higher Level are required for the Cambridge History of Art course, but your subjects should be primarily academic.
 Subjects like History, English, Modern Languages, History of Art, Religious Studies and Classics are ideal.
 Mathematics and experimental sciences are acceptable, if they are accompanied by one or two arts subjects.
 Art does not necessarily confer an advantage.

 |No specific subjects||A Level / IB Higher Level in one or more of English, a foreign language (ancient or modern), History, History of Art (or equivalent), and Religious Studies is useful|